-- Share information on internal, Partner and external affiliate efforts to quantify and monitor development on native prairie through at least two methods (i.e., internal emails, webinars, newsletter, etc.). - ➤ Host at least one facilitated discussion on current native prairie quantification efforts in Saskatchewan. - 2.2.2.
+- Share information on internal, Partner and external affiliate efforts to quantify and monitor development on native prairie through at least two methods (i.e., internal emails, webinars, newsletter, etc.). - ➤ Host at least one facilitated discussion on current types of development and land-uses and associated monitoring, as an in person discussion. - 2.2.2.
 Strategy: Engage and interact with key policy makers, stakeholders and the public about the value of native prairie as a working landscape in Saskatchewan.

-- Provide the public with at least four formal opportunities to share feedback through an evaluation of PCAP informational events. - Host the Native Prairie Restoration/Reclamation Workshop, providing special invitations to policy makers and stakeholders and a general invitation to the public to participate. - Co-host a transboundary workshop held in Saskatchewan with the goal of sharing knowledge, resources, research and skills between those involved in native prairie conservation in Alberta, Saskatchewan, Manitoba and Montana. - Organize an Ecological Goods and Services Week in the Winter/Spring. - 2.2.3.
+- Provide the public with at least four formal opportunities to share feedback through an evaluation of PCAP informational events. - Host the Native Prairie Restoration/Reclamation Workshop, providing special invitations to policy makers and stakeholders and a general invitation to the public to participate. - Organize an Ecological Goods and Services Week in the Winter/Spring. - 2.2.3.
 Strategy: Communicate to land users beneficial management practices, planning processes, policies and regulatory requirements for sustainable and responsible land uses of the mosaic of native prairie in Saskatchewan.